-Another option would be to encourage the media to establish a loose voluntary code of conduct or guidelines that editors and reporters could access for guidance.
-Parliaments could also urge their governments to call a special media conference, national or perhaps international in scope, for senior network and print media executives to develop voluntary guidelines on terrorism reporting.
-Even if specific guidelines were not adopted, such Conferences would increase understanding in the public policy and press policy communities of the need of their respective institutions.
+Governments need public understanding, cooperation and restraint in their efforts to limit the harm caused by terrorism to society and in their efforts to punish or apprehend those responsible for terrorist acts.
+One option would be to encourage the media to establish a loose voluntary code of conduct or guidelines that editors and reporters could access for guidance.
+Parliaments could also urge their governments to call a special media conference, national or perhaps international in scope, for senior network and print media executives to develop voluntary guidelines for reporting on terrorism.
+Even if specific guidelines were not adopted, such conferences would increase understanding in the public policy and press policy communities of the needs of their respective institutions.

-Further, national meetings can be conducted under the auspices of a government agency to discuss subjects drawn from the practices of some important media agencies and to consider guidelines, including on reasonable restrictions, such as:
+Further, national meetings can be conducted under the auspices of a government agency to discuss subjects drawn from the practices of some important media agencies and to consider guidelines, including on reasonable restrictions such as:

-- Limiting the dissemination of information on hostages which may prove harmful to them, such as information on the number, nationality, official positions and influence of the persons taken hostage; - Limiting information on military or police movements during rescue operations; - Limiting or agreeing not to air live, unedited interviews with terrorists; - Checking sources of information carefully, as well as avoiding unfounded speculation; - Exercising due care, caution and diligence in handling information that may cause widespread panic or exacerbate events which aid terrorists by stirring emotions.
+- Limiting the dissemination of information on hostages which may prove harmful to them, such as information on the number, nationality, official positions, and influence of the persons taken hostage; - Limiting information on military or police movements during rescue operations; - Limiting, or agreeing not to air, live unedited interviews with terrorists; - Checking sources of information carefully, as well as avoiding unfounded speculation; and - Exercising due care, caution and diligence in handling information that may cause widespread panic or exacerbate events which by stirring emotions aid terrorists.